Nalanda College, Colombo

 Nalanda College (නාලන්දා විද්යාලය) is a Buddhist school in Sri Lanka that provides primary and secondary education for boys.
-The school was founded by Patrick de Silva Kularatne as an offshoot of Ananda College, Colombo, and was officially registered as a separate institution on the 1st of November 1925.
+The school was founded by Buddhist educator Patrick de Silva Kularatne as an offshoot of Ananda College, Colombo, and was officially registered as a separate institution on 1 November 1925.

 History

-In 1922, a section of Ananda College was relocated to Campbell Place, Colombo, based on a proposal made by Patrick de Silva Kularatne, a leading Buddhist educator.
-L. H. Mettananda was appointed principal of this institution, which became known as the Ananda branch.
-W. E. Fernando served as headmaster, and Balangoda Ananda Maitreya Thera became its first Buddhist teacher.
+In 1922, a section of Ananda College was relocated to Campbell Place, Colombo, following a proposal from Kularatne.
+L. H. Mettananda was appointed principal of the institution, which became known as the Ananda branch.
+W. E. Fernando served as headmaster, and Ven.
+Balangoda Ananda Maitreya Thero became its first Buddhist teacher.

+In 1922, the Governor of Ceylon laid the school's foundation stone.
 In 1924, Kularatne spent Rs.
-5,500 to purchase 0.25 acre of land near the Campbell Place playground and built 16 classrooms for the new school.
-Governor Gregory Thompson laid the foundation stone.
-Out of 16 classrooms, two were allocated for the principal's office and staff, another two for the laboratories, and the remaining 12 for classrooms.
-A total of 330 students from Ananda were transferred under the care of L. H. Mettananda in 1924.
+5,500 to purchase 0.25 acre of land near the Campbell Place playground and built sixteen classrooms for the new school, including three for laboratory use and two containing the principal and staff offices.
+A total of 330 students from Ananda were transferred under the care of Mettananda in 1924.

 Kularatne helped register the institution as a separate school on 1 November 1925.
-The new school was given its motto, Apadana Sobhini Panna, while the school name Nalanda was proposed by Ven.
-Balangoda Ananda Maitreya Thero.
-The English and the Sinhala versions are "Character illumines Wisdom" and "Yahapath Charithayen Praggnawa Opanangwe", respectively.
-Balangoda Ananda Maitreya Thera selected this motto from the Anguttara Nikaya, Tika Nipatha, Bala Waggo Lakkana Sutta.
+The new school was given its motto, Apadana Sobhini Panna, while the school name Nalanda was proposed by Ananda Maitreya Thero.
+The English and Sinhala versions are "Character illumines Wisdom" and "Yahapath Charithayen Praggnawa Opanangwe", respectively.
+Ananda Maitreya Thero selected this motto from the Anguttara Nikaya, Tika Nipata, Bala Waggo Lakkhana Sutta.

-On 1 January 1926, Kularatne appointed Dr. Gunapala Piyasena Malalasekera as the first registered principal of the newly formed Nalanda College and transferred L. H. Metthanada back to Ananda College as vice principal.
-Malasekara launched several projects, making plans for the collection of funds for the construction of buildings, and later commenced a bulletin titled Nalanda.
-He also arranged 15-minute Buddhist talks at the daily student's assembly and took many steps to promote the Buddhist environment in the school.
+On 1 January 1926, Kularatne appointed Dr. Gunapala Piyasena Malalasekera as the first registered principal of the newly formed Nalanda College, and transferred Mettananda back to Ananda College as vice principal.
+Malalasekara launched several projects, making plans for the collection of funds for the construction of buildings, and later commenced a bulletin titled Nalanda.
+He also arranged 15-minute talks on Buddhism at the daily students' assembly and took many steps to promote the Buddhist environment in the school.

-Kularatne laid the foundation stone for the second building on 30 March 1926.
+Kularatne laid the foundation stone for a second building on 30 March 1926.
 By the end of 1926, the number of students had increased to 550.
 Later, he borrowed money from Anagarika Dharmapala to purchase land for the primary section, which was then settled by Malalasekara.
-The student assembly hall is named Malalasekara Theater for him.
+The student assembly hall, Malalasekara Theater, is named after him.

-Facilities

-The college has science and computer laboratories, lecture halls, auditoriums, and hostels.

 Academics

-The main language at Nalanda is Sinhala, while students can select English from year six onwards.

-Students of Nalanda College have consistently participated in national-level examinations, with some achieving high grades in O'Level and A'Level exams, as well as in various sports competitions.
+Students of Nalanda College have participated in national-level examinations, with some achieving high grades in O-Level and A-Level exams, as well as in various sports competitions.